-Jason Bright is an Australian racing driver who currently competes in the Virgin Australia Supercars Championship, driving the #56 Ford FG X Falcon for his own team Britek Motorsport.
-Bright debuted in the Australian Touring Car Championship (now VASC) in 1997, recording more than 550 races and 20 wins in that period.
+Jason Bright is an Australian racing driver who was active in the Australian Touring Car Championship and V8 Supercars Championship from 1997 to 2017, recording more than 570 races and 20 wins in that period.
 His career-best result in the V8 Supercars Championship was the third place in 2001 and 2004.

 At Bathurst 1000, Bright won the race in 1998, sharing a car with Steven Richards.
 Bright also participated at 24 hours of Bathurst in 2003, winning a race together with Peter Brock, Greg Murphy and Todd Kelly.

 Jason Bright was born on March 7, 1973, in Moe, Victoria.
 He started a racing career at the age 15, winning the Junior Club Championship at the Gippsland Go Kart Club.
 A year later, he won the Senior Club Championships.
 Bright continued to race with karts until 1991 when he was the Victorian Go Karting Champion.

 In 1992, Bright move into single-seaters, entering the Victorian Formula Ford Championship.
 Next year, he debuted in the Australian Formula Ford Championship.
 Year by year, he was progressing in the championship, finishing third in 1994 and becoming the Australian Formula Ford champion in 1995.